Crystal Chappell: Soap opera and serial roles

 In 2009, her character Olivia and Jessica Leccia's character Natalia Rivera were involved in the hugely popular same sex pairing, "Otalia", which saw two presumably heterosexual women move from sworn enemies to a close friendship, to eventually, after a long period of dramatic angst, admitting their feelings towards each other and becoming a couple.
 The coupling of Otalia was embraced by fans and critics alike, and named a 'super-couple' by Nelson Branco, of TV Guide Canada and writes "In an age of contrived and soulless couples, Olivia and Natalia’s burgeoning romance felt natural, innocent, and most importantly, real."
 The final episodes of Guiding Light saw Natalia and Olivia move in and start a family together.

 Chappell returned to her role on Days of Our Lives in September 2009 and begin airing in October.

 In May 2011, her contract was not renewed and her character ended its run in late summer.
 Chappell joined the cast of The Bold and the Beautiful in 2012 as Danielle Spencer, who was featured in the show's first gay storyline.

 In 2009, Chappell co-created the soap opera web series Venice: The Series.
 Chappell executive produces and stars in the series, which centers around the life of Gina (Chappell), a gay interior designer living in Venice Beach, California.
 Her Guiding Light former co-star Lecchia plays Gina's ex-girlfriend, Ani.
 In 2011, Chappell won the first Daytime Emmy Award for Outstanding Special Class Short Format Daytime as a producer, and won again in 2014 for Outstanding New Approaches - Drama Series.
 Chappell also produced and starred opposite Lecchia in a pilot for a new soap web series called The Grove in 2013.

 In 2014, Chappell executive produced the soap opera web series Beacon Hill, and co-starred as Claire Preston.

 She was nominated for a 2015 Daytime Emmy for Outstanding New Approaches Drama Series as a producer, and was nominated for a 2015 Indie Series Award for Best Supporting Actress (Drama) for her role.
+She will appear as Helena Granville-Belasco in the audio drama Montecito, beginning April 22, 2025.